This module is offered to students with no or little prior knowledge of Japanese.

-Due to the 'accelerated' aspect of the module, evidence of prior linguistic achievement (e.g. a GCSE A* grade in a foreign language) is essential.
+Due to the 'accelerated' nature of the module, evidence of prior linguistic achievement (e.g. a high GCSE grade or A2 CEFR level in a foreign language) is desirable.

 This is a 24 or 30 CREDIT module.

 - Asynchronous pre-recorded videos (accessible through moodle, to be studied before the synchronous session)

 - 2 hour face-to-face teaching on campus or 2 hour online synchronous (live) teaching in Teams